Rock Springs (short story collection)

-Rock Springs is the first collection of short stories by author Richard Ford, published in 1987.
+Rock Springs is the first collection of short stories by author Richard Ford, published in 1987 by Atlantic Monthly Press.

 As with his earlier novels A Piece of My Heart (1976) and The Ultimate Good Luck (1981), the stories from Ford's debut collection are notable for both their lack of sentimentality and undercurrent of menace.
 (Note: These early Ford stories led Granta editor Bill Buford to include Ford in his 'Dirty realism' categorization alongside fellow short-story writer Raymond Carver.)
 Raymond Carver selected Ford's short story "Communist" for inclusion in The Best American Short Stories 1986.

-In retrospect, Rock Springs has become known as one of Ford's “Montana books,” along with Wildlife (1990), and Canada (2012), since the setting for most of the stories occurs in that state.
+In retrospect, Rock Springs has become known as one of Ford's "Montana books", along with Wildlife (1990), and Canada (2012), since the setting for most of the stories occurs in that state.

 Contents

-The ten stories of Rock Springs appear in this sequence:
+All ten stories of Rock Springs were previously published in magazines.
+The stories appear in the book in this sequence: